cnoe-io/idpbuilder/README.md

     | Gitea    | v9.5.1  |
     | Nginx    | v1.8.1  |

+  The default manifests for the core packages are available [here](pkg/controllers/localbuild/resources).
   See the [contribution doc](./CONTRIBUTING.md) for more information on how core packages are installed and configured.

 </details>